mjlodge/accept-github-repo-invites/README.md

 The script will accept up to 100 invitations in a single run.
 If you have >100 invitations, just run the script again and it will accept the next 100.
 Keep going until there are no invitations left.

+Finally, delete the PAT you created for security.